 A: Yes, the approval process for clones of hemp plants is the same as for seed of new hemp varieties.
 Additionally, approval of clones may be subject to standards like those of other National Clean Plant Network (NCPN) crops propagated from plant cutting, grafting, or division.

 Q: Can I grow hemp on land that I lease?

-A: Yes, but the landowner’s signature is required under the field information portion of the application.
+A: Yes, but the landowner’s signature is required on the Planting Report in the second stage of licensing.

 Q: Are there any limits on the number of growers that can participate or acres that can be grown?

 A: No minimum or maximum field sizes are being considered at this time.
 Before determining the size of your hemp crop, you may consider researching hemp processors and markets to avoid growing more hemp than can be sold.
 A list of licensed processors in Montana can be found at https://agr.mt.gov/HempProcessors.

 Q: Can I sell CBD oil in Montana?